I7-Examples/Zork/docs/source.txt

     try looking instead;
   else if the magic boat is in River2;
      say "The White Cliffs prevent your landing here." instead;
-  else if the magic boat is in River3 or River4;
+  else if the magic boat is in River3 or the magic boat is in River4;
     say "You must specify which direction here." instead;
+  else if the magic boat is in River5;
+    move the magic boat to Dam Base;
+    try looking instead;
 end if;
   end if;
   say "You cannot land from here." instead.